backtrace-labs/backtrace-javascript/packages/react-native/README.md

 client.database.flush();
 ```

-Backtrace client exposes a method `applicationDataPath` that can help you with path creation to your database directory.
+Backtrace client exposes a method `applicationDataPath` that can help you create the path to your database directory.

 The helper returns:

--   on Android: path to the files directory available in the application context,
+-   Android: Path to the files directory available in the application context,
--   on iOS: Path to the application cache directory
+-   iOS: Path to the application cache directory

 #### Database Configuration